 Why Climate and Society?

-Climate is intrinsically linked to core issues for all societies- health, food production, energy use.
-A subsistence farmer in Niger must decide when is the best time to plant crops to take advantage of a short rainy season that may be delayed by drought.
+Climate is intrinsically linked to core issues for all societies- health, food production, energy use among others.
 A water manager in Tampa needs to plan how to effectively utilize different water sources and account for future growth.
 An urban planner in Bangkok must take into account rising sea levels when creating a waterfront development plan.
 The livelihood of a fisherman in Peru is intimately tied to periodic warming and cooling of the waters off the coast.
-Climate, and the variability of the conditions that comprise the climate in any given place, impacts all societies.